 The FDA grants product sponsors certain periods of regulatory exclusivity, during which the agency may not approve, and in certain instances, may not accept, certain marketing applications for competing drugs.
 For example, biologic product sponsors may be eligible for twelve years of exclusivity from the date of approval, seven years of exclusivity for drugs that are designated to be orphan drugs, and/or a six-month period of exclusivity added to any existing exclusivity period or patent life for the submission of FDA requested pediatric data.
-While we intend to apply for all periods of market exclusivity that we may be eligible for, there is no guarantee that we will receive all such periods of market exclusivity.
+While we intend to apply for all periods of market exclusivity.
 Additionally, under certain circumstances, the FDA may revoke the period of market exclusivity.
 Thus, there is no guarantee that we will be able to maintain a period of market exclusivity, even if granted.
 In the case of orphan designation, other benefits, such as tax credits and exemption from user fees may be available.
 If we are not able to obtain or maintain orphan drug designation or any period of market exclusivity to which we may be entitled, we will be materially harmed, as we will potentially be subject to greater market competition and may lose the benefits associated with programs.